-All enrolled students at the University are requested to designate an emergency contact person through CU Web.
+All enrolled students at the University are urged to designate an emergency contact person.
 All students have their own student accounts and may enter or change their designated contacts at any time by updating emergency contact information through CU Web (under personal information/address).
 Only authorized campus officials, as part of their responsibilities, and law enforcement officers in furtherance of a missing person investigation, may have access to this information.